GCERC/site/pages/our-work/fpl/fpl-4.md

 ## Future Council Vote:

 The Council will review all comments received before the deadline, develop a written response to comments, and consider those comments as it proceeds to finalize the 2026 FPL.
-The Council will then vote on whether to approve the draft 2026 FPL.
+The Council will then vote on whether to approve the draft <a href="#">2026 FPL</a>.
 It is anticipated that this vote will occur in the spring of 2026.

 The Council appreciates those stakeholders who are interested in Gulf restoration and participate in the Council’s restoration activities by offering comments during the public comment period.
-If you are interested in receiving notifications of upcoming webinars, public meetings, or public comment periods, please subscribe to receive the Council’s automatic email updates at www.restorethegulf.gov.
+If you are interested in receiving notifications of upcoming webinars, public meetings, or public comment periods, please subscribe to receive the Council’s automatic email updates at <a href="https://www.restorethegulf.gov">www.restorethegulf.gov</a>.
 Locate the “Stay in Touch” box and click “Subscribe” to select the “Public Meetings and Public Comment Periods” category, in addition to other categories of interest to you.